localstack/docs/content/en/getting-started/help-and-support/index.md

 ## Introduction

-The support team is available to help you with:
+Our support team is here to assist with:

 - LocalStack issues troubleshooting
 - Questions about features and functionality